-- Plaintiffs further actions consistent with this Final Judgment, including consulting with Plaintiffs regarding the complaint. - 3.
-The Compliance Officer, third parties, or the Plaintiffs in their discretion may submit to the TC any complaints concerning Google's compliance with this Final Judgment. - a) The TC must investigate complaints it receives and will consult with the Plaintiffs regarding its investigation.
-At least once during its investigation, and more often when it may help resolve complaints informally, the TC will meet with the Compliance Officer to allow Google to respond to the substance of the complaint and to determine whether the complaint can be resolved without further proceedings. - b) Following its investigation, the TC will advise Google and the Plaintiffs of its conclusion and its proposal for cure. - c) Reports and recommendations from the TC may be received into evidence by the Court in connection with any effort by any Plaintiff to enforce this Final Judgment but must not be otherwise made available in any other court or tribunal related to any other matter.
-No member of the TC will be required to testify by deposition, in court, or before any other tribunal regarding any matter related to this Final Judgment.

-d) The TC may preserve the anonymity of any third-party complainant where it deems it appropriate to do so upon the request of the Plaintiffs or the third party, or in its discretion.
+- a) The TC must investigate complaints it receives and will consult with the Plaintiffs regarding its investigation.
+At least once during its investigation, and more often when it may help resolve complaints informally, the TC will meet with the Compliance Officer to allow Google to respond to the substance of the complaint and to determine whether the complaint can be resolved without further proceedings. - b) If the TC concludes that a complaint is meritorious, it Following its investigation, the TC will advise Google and the Plaintiffs of its conclusion and its proposal for cure. - c) Reports and recommendations from the TC may be received into evidence by the Court in connection with any effort by any Plaintiff to enforce this Final Judgment but must not be otherwise made available in any other court or tribunal related to any other matter.
+No member of the TC will be required to testify by deposition, in court, or before any other tribunal regarding any matter related to this Final Judgment. - d) The TC may preserve the anonymity of any third-party complainant where it deems it appropriate to do so upon the request of the Plaintiffs or the third party, or in its discretion.